LaraFB/3-ano/README.md

     - Communication between members was effective.

 - What we did less well:
-    - Misunderstandings with home page, transaction inputs, goal functioning, and sholarship management.
+    - Misunderstandings with homepage, the way expenses and income and scholarship management.
-    - Incomplete unit tests.
+    - Acceptance Criterias were not well executed (there was some bugs that we didn't notice until the meeting with the client).

 - How to improve to the next sprint:
-    - We should comunicate more with the client so by the end of the sprint we are on the same page as them, this will save the time of correcting the design and functionalities of our software.
+    - We should comunicate more with the client (presenting more mockups), so by the end of the sprint we are on the same page a he.
-    - We should do better and more unit tests for all features developed, as not to run any risk of finding bugs.
+    - We should do more carefully acceptance criteria for all US, so we can discover bugs more quickly.

 ***